The McArdle Scrapbooks > Introduction

-Although he had created the paintings with an eye to their being purchased by the state, McArdle had difficulty obtaining payment, even when he allowed the paintings to be displayed in the capitol building.
-The two battle paintings were not purchased until nineteen years after his death on February 16, 1908.
-In 1927 the 40th Legislature approved $25,000 to purchase both paintings and the accumulated research materials.
+Although he had created the paintings with an eye to their being purchased by the state, McArdle had difficulty obtaining payment, even when he allowed them to be displayed in the Capitol building.
+In 1927, the 40th Texas Legislature approved $25,000 to purchase both paintings and the accumulated research materials—19 years after his death on February 16, 1908.

 How to Use This Site | About the Digitization